BZFlag-Dev/bzflag.org/_documentation/slash_commands.md

 [SERVER->] reason: web service abuse
 ```

 And here is an example of a regular ban that was created by an admin or cop on the server.
 Notice that it shows a duration in this example.
-If the ban is permement (duration set to 0, “forever”, or “max”) it will not show a duration:
+If the ban is permement (duration set to 0, "forever", or "max") it will not show a duration:

 ```
 [SERVER->] 192.168.4.3 (256.1 minutes) banned by: BobTheTank